Imran4424/iOS-InterviewQuestions/Swift.md

 **When to  use**

-When you need to handle specific errors and potentially recover from them, or when you want to provide user feedback based on the error.
+When we need to handle specific errors and potentially recover from them, or when we want to provide user feedback based on the error.

 #### `try?`